Kokopelli-Interfaces/kokopelli-vcv/README.md

 ### PLAY

-`PLAY` takes 3 polyphonic (or monophonic) signals associated with MIDI recording as input.
+`PLAY` takes 3 polyphonic (or monophonic) sigs associated with MIDI recording as input.

-`PLAY` functions just like `SIG`, with a difference in how it attenuates signals.
+`PLAY` functions just like `SIG`, with a difference in how it attenuates sigs.
-Attenuation only affects VEL (velocity) signals until max attenuation, where it also removes GATE signals and holds VOCT signals.
+Attenuation only affects VEL (velocity) sigs until max attenuation, where it also removes GATE sigs and holds VOCT sigs.

 <a id="org792a3b4"></a>

-### FRAME-X
+### Gko-X

-This module is an expander for `FRAME`.
+This module is an expander for `Gko`.
 When placed on its right side, it gives it extra `RATE`, and `POS` parameters, as well as ports for controlling `PREV`, `NEXT`, and `PLAY`.

-This module enables more ways to use `FRAME`.
+This module enables more ways to use `Gko`.

 The `POS` parameter controls the start offset of the layers in the scene.

-The `RATE` parameter controls the speed at which `FRAME` plays back the layers in the scene.
+The `RATE` parameter controls the speed at which `Gko` plays back the layers in the scene.

 All the button ports react to rising edges.
 The ports underneath `POS` and `RATE` modulate the parameters.

-1. FRAME-X Usage Ideas
+1. Gko-X Usage Ideas

     1. Pitch Shifter

-        When one sets up `FRAME` as a delay unit with a small layer size and adjusts the `RATE` of `FRAME-X`, it will seem like the pitch of the sound is higher or lower.
+        When one sets up `Gko` as a delay unit with a small layer size and adjusts the `RATE` of `Gko-X`, it will seem like the pitch of the sound is higher or lower.

     2. Advanced Sample & Hold / Sequencer

-        When one sets `RATE` to 0, `FRAME` does not progress at all but still may record and read signals.
+        When one sets `RATE` to 0, `Gko` does not progress at all but still may record and read sigs.
 In this case, it acts as an advanced sample and hold module.
         Adjusting the `SCENE` knob smoothly transitions between samples.

         One may sequence samples in interesting ways using the `SCENE` modulation port.

     3. Advanced 'MIDI' Looper

-        When `FRAME` is expanding `PLAY`, one may create interesting playback patterns by recording some GATE, VOCT, and VEL signals, and varying or modulating the `RATE` and `POS` ports.
+        When `Gko` is expanding `PLAY`, one may create interesting playback patterns by recording some GATE, VOCT, and VEL sigs, and varying or modulating the `RATE` and `POS` ports.
 One idea is to record a chord, and modulate `RATE` and `POS` with low frequency noise sources with channel variation to create fluctuating, dreamy note sequences.

     4. An Instrument

-        One may patch the `RATE` port with a VOCT signal, and the `PLAY` port with a GATE signal, patch the output VCA with a GATE controlled envelope, and play `FRAME` as if it were an instrument.
+        One may patch the `RATE` port with a VOCT sig, and the `PLAY` port with a GATE sig, patch the output VCA with a GATE controlled envelope, and play `Gko` as if it were an instrument.

         This use case applies to all the additional use cases below.

     5. Wonky Audio Playback Unit

-        One may patch the `RATE` port to modulate the speed of playback and recording, and one may patch the `POS` port to modulate the offset of `FRAME` layers.
+        One may patch the `RATE` port to modulate the speed of playback and recording, and one may patch the `POS` port to modulate the offset of `Gko` layers.
-        Using these, one could get some cool sounds with `FRAME` - especially if there is variation across channels.
+        Using these, one could get some cool sounds with `Gko` - especially if there is variation across channels.
 Have you ever wondered what playing back speech with a sin wave sounds like?
 I have.

     6. Wavetable Oscillator with Additive and Subtractive Synthesis Capabilities

-        `FRAME` can be a wavetable oscillator if either the `CLK` rate is high, or a high frequency saw wave is input into `POS`.
+        `Gko` can be a wavetable oscillator if either the `CLK` rate is high, or a high frequency saw wave is input into `POS`.

         In this use case, the `SCENE` parameter morphs between recorded waves, and the